 If you pick up your ball on a hole, just put the maximum score on the scorecard.
 A player will not be disqualified or excluded from the game if they pick up.

 Lost Ball or Ball Hit Out-of-Bounds

 In both instances, there are stroke and distance penalties involved.
 If you think you have hit the ball out of bounds or into an area where you might not find it, announce that you are hitting a provisional ball, and then hit a second ball from the same location.

 The provisional ball can only be played if you cannot find your original ball or if you find it out of bounds.
 Add a 1-stroke penalty to your score for the hole and play the provisional ball.

 However, if you find your original ball in-bounds, there is no penalty; you just play the hole out with that ball.

-In VGC competitions, we have introduced a "local rule" to maintain pace of play as follows:
+The USGA has introduced a "local rule" to maintain pace of play as follows: